catderohan/Amazon_Vine_Analysis/README.md

 Then we filtered the vine dataframe to only show reviews where helpful votes were more than 50% of total votes.
 ![](votes_filtered.PNG)

-Then we separated out the filtered dataframe to create a dataframe for Vine reviews and a dataframe for non Vine reviews.
+Lastly we separated out the filtered dataframe to create a dataframe for Vine reviews and a dataframe for non Vine reviews.
 ![](vine_yes.PNG)
 ![](vine_no.PNG)

-Lastly, we were ready to perform calculation on the dataset to look at percentages of vine and non vine 5 star reviews to see if there was any bias toward favorbale reviews from Vine members.
+Now we were ready to perform calculation on the dataset to look at percentages of vine and non vine 5 star reviews to see if there was any bias toward favorbale reviews from Vine members.

 ## Results: